Serbian Court Jails Parents Of Belgrade School Shooter - UrduPoint

 Vladimir Kecmanovic was sentenced to 14 years and six months while Miljana Kecmanovic was jailed for three years, the Belgrade Higher Court said in a statement.

-"The accused, Vladimir Kecmanovic, was found guilty of committing the criminal offenses of a grave offense against public safety and neglect and abuse of a minor.
+"The accused, Vladimir Kecmanovic, was found guilty of committing the criminal offences of a grave offence against public safety and neglect and abuse of a minor.
 The accused, Miljana Kecmanovic, was found guilty of neglect and abuse of a minor," the court said.

 The mother, however, was acquitted on charges of the unauthorised production, possession, carrying or trafficking of weapons.